Safety Seat Recalls

 1. Infants

-- The American Academy of Pediatrics and the National Highway Transportation Safety Administration also recommend using a rear-facing child safety seat until 2 years of age or longer if the seat has higher weight and height limits specified by the manufacturer, which can be as high as 40-50 pounds for newer seats.
+• The American Academy of Pediatrics and the National Highway Transportation Safety Administration also recommend using a rear-facing child safety seat until two years of age or longer if the seat has higher weight and height limits specified by the manufacturer, which can be as high as 40-50 pounds for newer seats.

 2. Toddlers

-- When children outgrow their rear-facing safety seats, they should ride in forward-facing child safety seat with a 5-point harness, in the back seat, until they reach the upper weight or height limit of their safety seat.
+• When children outgrow their rear-facing safety seat, they should ride in forward-facing child safety seat with a 5-point harness in the back seat until they reach the upper weight or height limit of their safety seat.

 3. Booster Seat

-- Once children outgrow their forward-facing safety seat, they should ride in booster seats, in the back seat, until they fit the vehicle seat belt.
-Children must be in a safety seat until they turn 8 years old as stated in Virginia law.
+• Once children outgrow their forward-facing safety seat, they should ride in a booster seat in the back seat until they fit the vehicle seat belt.
+Children must be in a safety seat through age seven, until they turn eight years old, as stated in Virginia law.

 4. Seat Belt

-- When children outgrow their booster seats, they can usually fit the adult seat belts.
+• When children outgrow their booster seat, they can usually fit the seat belt.
 The seat belt fits properly when:

-- Virginia Law requires that all children age 7 years and younger to be properly secured in a child safety seat or booster seat.
+• Virginia Law requires that all children age seven years and younger, until they turn eight years old, to be properly secured in a child safety seat or booster seat.
 There is no height or weight requirement.